A One Minute Symphony for the birthday girl Residentie Orkest

 By composition student Virág Anna Virág

 At the Nov.
-22 concert, Residentie Orkest will celebrate its 120th anniversary.
+22, 2024 concert, Residentie Orkest celebrated its 120th anniversary.
 Especially for this, the young composition student Virág Anna Virág wrote a One Minute Symphony titled Birds aren't real.
 Where did she get her inspiration and what does the title mean?

 A One Minute Symphony fitting into the program simultaneously celebrating the 120th anniversary of the Residentie Orkest .
 That was the assignment given to composition student Virág Anna Virág .
 "The question got me thinking about how different music is today compared to 120 years ago.
 How differently did, for example, Debussy, Schoenberg or Bartók compose?
 Today, in the age of artificial intelligence, in a world turned upside down, it's very different to write music.
 It is wonderful that, despite all these changes, there are institutions like this orchestra that, although they have adapted to the spirit of the times, have remained more or less in the same form."